lars20070/mathematica-mcp/README.md

 Both Wolfram Engine and WolframScript are [freely available](https://www.wolfram.com/engine/) for personal use.

-## Prerequisites
+## Installation

-Please ensure WolframScript is installed and activated:
+1. Please ensure WolframScript is locally installed and activated:

 ```bash
 wolframscript -version